alexrobomind/fusionsc/src/docs/installation.rst

 * The VMEC driver requires **VMEC** and the **NetCDF binary programs** (specificially the *nccopy* tool to convert VMEC's NetCDF classic output files into HDF5-based NetCDF 4 libraries, as FusionSC can not read classic files).
 Both of these have to be present **on the server**.

+  At default setting, VMEC is expected to be on the PATH as `xvmec2000`, but any other command can be set in the VMEC driver's configuration.